 East 80 rods

 Location.
-39° Touch for map.
+39° 54.694′ N, 96° 25.588′ W. Marker is near Beattie, Kansas, in Marshall County.
+Marker is on 21st Road 0.8 miles north of Granite Road, on the right when traveling north.
 Marker is about 3.5 miles north of Beattie.
+Touch for map.
 Marker is in this post office area: Beattie KS 66406, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Father William L. Nelligan (approx. 3˝ miles away); David Smith's Pony Express and Stage Station Overland Trail (approx. 9 miles away); World War Memorial (approx. 9.4 miles away); St. Bridgets Church (approx. 9.4 miles away); Oketo Cut-Off of Overland Trail (approx. 9.7 miles away); Oketo School District 20 (approx. 9.9 miles away); Z. H. Moore General Store (approx. 9.9 miles away); Marysville (approx. 11˝ miles away).